jyoung8607/neos-manual-install/README.md

 4. Scroll down and note the IPv4 address, will look like "192.168.202.191".
 5. Download the [default/setup SSH key](https://github.com/commaai/openpilot/blob/master/tools/ssh/id_rsa).
 SSH is always enabled with this key while in NEOS Setup.
 6. Connect to that IP using SSH, or use [Openpilot Toolkit](https://github.com/spektor56/OpenpilotToolkit).
-7. Paste the following command into your SSH session: `curl -Ls https://tinyurl.com/bdhse3xn | bash -e`
+7. Paste this command into your SSH session: `curl -Ls https://tinyurl.com/bdhse3xn | bash -e`

 # Advanced usage